mwsohn/LROC.jl/README.md

 ```
 # import packages to use in this tutorial
-using CSV, DataFrames, GLM, Lroc
+using CSV, DataFrames, GLM, LogisticROC

 # download data and convert it to a DataFrame.
 We will treat all "NA" values as missing.
 df = CSV.read("test/framingham_heart_disease.csv",DataFrame, missingstring = "NA");